Last week we talked about why it is important to teach students how to breathe deeply and different techniques to use.

 It is helpful to give students a visual to count the breaths they are counting.
 Not only does this help them keep track of the number of breaths but also gives them a cognitive skill to focus on to move their thinking from flight-freeze-fight to frontal lobe, rational thinking.

-Students can count on their fingers or use visual in which they move a piece from one area to another.
+Students can count on their fingers or use visuals in which they move a piece from one area to another.
 Deep Breathing free resource.
 The resource includes a board for both 5 and 7 deep breaths.